It moves at a stately pace

 You could say that this film is a kind of prequel to Cheyenne Autumn in the sense that it tells how the Cheyenne agreed to move south, and John Ford takes up the story from there.

 A key scene happens when Broken Hand asks Tanner to talk to Little Dog and bring him round.
 This talk reprises scenes in Broken Arrow and Drum Beat: in each case the decent white man tries to find words that will show the desirability of peace.
 Cochise responds with wisdom and reason.
 Captain Jack answers with hostility.
 In White Feather, Little Dog is conflicted.
 On the one hand he respects his father and wants to obey him; on the other, he just cannot meekly accept the annihilation of the Cheyenne way of life.
 That’s where the movie is positioned too, somewhere between Broken Arrow and Drum Beat, and it can’t quite make up its mind.
+You might say that was more realistic.

 The ending is a bit over the top and finally, saccharine.
 Tanner tends Little Dog’s body for a full three minutes before going off to marry his sister.
 He lovingly puts the comb he earlier gave Little Dog tenderly in his lifeless hand.
 These days you’d wonder if there wasn’t something homoerotic going on.
 But of course no one was gay in the 1950s.